dataset¶

 keywords: Optional Keywords object with keywords definitions.

-The default is to infer the keywords from the `field` or
+The default is to infer the keywords from the `domain` or

 `keywordfile` keys in the YAML file.